Wytamma/beastiary/docs/plots/Cumulative-ESS.md

 The 'ESS' panel will produce cumulative ESS plots for the selected traces.
 Cumulative ESS plots are a novel tool that can be used to asses mixing quality and estimate how long a run will take to reach a desired ESS value (Voloch et al., 2012; Vehtarh et al., 2021).
-These plots are calculated on the fronted so it may take a few moments for the plot to load (depending on the amount of data).
+These plots are calculated on the frontend so it may take a few moments for the plot to load (depending on the amount of data).

 ![](../images/cumulativeESS.png)